jonahlipsky/dhamma-dhara-app/documentation/progress.md

 ## To Do

 ## In Progress
-  - Create initial documentation including: MVPs, Schema, Problem Definition and Requirements.

   - Create backend and frontend framework.
-  - Create documentation of a sample of frontend state

 ## Done
 - Decided on frontend and backend testing testing frameworks